 Formosa I wind farm, Mammoet

 Mammoet is shortlisted for this award for its onshore handling, transportation and storage of wind turbine foundations for the Formosa I wind farm project in Taiwan.
-The project posed huge heavy lift challenges, including the fact that typhoons and earthquakes are common locally, and that work had to transfer seamlessly from Europe to Asia without any reduction in quality or safety.
+The project posed huge heavy lift challenges, including the fact that typhoons and earthquakes are common locally.

 Most significantly, as this project was the country’s first commercial offshore wind farm, no suitable area to land cargo of this type existed.
 A creative solution was needed and ensured the project had a lasting legacy.

 Soderstrom Railway Bridge – Getingmidjan, Sarens

 Sarens has been shortlisted for its involvement in a bridge replacement project in Sweden.
 The scope of works included the sea transfer of bridge sections from Tallin, Estonia, receiving old bridge parts on barges and shipping them from Stockholm to Vasteras, and finally the installation of the new sections at the project site in central Stockholm.
 The shutdown of the bridge was limited to just eight weeks, meaning extraordinary planning was required to complete this project on time.